WestGrid/SciVis2021/content/tasks.md

 minerals starting at ~1500 km depth.

 The best way to track these two physical processes is by using the <ins>temperature anomaly</ins>.
 For the phase transition at (660±10) km depth, you can look at depths above and below 660 km.
-Above this depth you can look for cold, horizontally-extended material.
+Above this depth check for cold, horizontally-extended material.
 Below this depth the hot rising material may be stagnated for a while before rising above 600 km.